by-JingLu/Leetcode-Problems/README.md

   - Greedy Algorithm ([Reference](https://leetcode.com/problems/maximum-number-of-weeks-for-which-you-can-work/solutions/1375390/python-solution-with-detailed-explanation-proof-common-failure-analysis/?languageTags=python3))

 # Step 3.
 Neetcode - Blind 75 and Algorithms and Data Structures for Beginners
-Just record the problems do not exist before
 ## [Linked List](/NeetCode/linked_list.md)
 - 876 Middle of the Linked List
 - 2095 Delete the Middle Node of a Linked List